Abby3017/ml_notes/classification/logistic.md

 – Overly large coefficient magnitudes, overly large error bars on the coefficient estimates, and the wrong sign on a coefficient could be indications of correlated inputs.

 – Coefficients that tend to infinity could be a sign that an input is perfectly correlated with a subset of your responses.
 Or put another way, it could be a sign that this input is only really useful on a subset of your data, so perhaps it is time to segment the data.

+- The logistic regression and the GAM are both models for the response conditional on the inputs, and are agnostic about how the inputs are distributed, or even whether it’s meaningful to talk about their distribution.
+[LR](https://www.stat.cmu.edu/~cshalizi/350/lectures/26/lecture-26.pdf)

+## Extra Reading

+Logistic regression is part of a broader family of generalized linear models (GLMs), where **the conditional distribution of the response falls in some parametric family, and the parameters are set by the linear predictor**.
+Ordinary, least-squares regression is the case where response is Gaussian, with mean equal to the linear predictor, and constant variance.
+Logistic regression is the case where the response is binomial, with n equal to the number of data-points with the given ~x (often but not always 1), and p is given by sigmoid function.
+Changing the relationship between the parameters and the linear predictor is called changing the **link function**.
+For computational reasons, the link function is actually the function you apply to the mean response to get back the linear predictor, rather than the other way around i.e linear function to represent log odd.
+There are thus other forms of binomial regression besides logistic regression.
+There is also Poisson regression (appropriate when the data are counts without any upper limit), gamma regression, etc. [LR](https://www.stat.cmu.edu/~cshalizi/350/lectures/26/lecture-26.pdf)